mike006322/PolynomialCalculator/README.md

 - Pre-commit hooks: install with `pip install pre-commit` then `pre-commit install`
 - CI: GitHub Actions runs tests on Python 3.10–3.12 across Windows/Linux/macOS

+Performance benchmarking:
+- See docs/SPEED_GUIDE.md for how we document speed changes.
+- Benchmarks live in benchmarks/ and use pytest-benchmark.

 ### Similar projects:
 - [SAGE](http://doc.sagemath.org/)